Get Rates Near You!

 Bread Savings

 Bread is a new name, but it’s not a new bank.
 It was previously known as Comenity Direct, and it continues to have a reputation for offering one of the highest interest rates available today.
 If you are looking for the best savings account in Idaho, you should know that a Bread Savings account begins to earn interest immediately and has no hidden fees.
-There is also a one-year CD with an attractive APY that savers may want to consider as well.
+There is also a one-year CD with an attractive APY that savers may want to consider.

 Pros